-Use Case Name UC6: Geodata sharing applied to Transport, OpenStreetMap for inclusive Transport Use Case This use case deals with the possibility to easily obtain the accessibility data such as Objective places which can be reached with wheelchairs, etc. Openstreetmap data are often enriched by associations which use Openstreetmap data and contribute to add spatial information.
+Use Case Name UC6: Geodata sharing applied to Transport, OpenStreetMap for inclusive Transport Use Case Objective This use case deals with the possibility to easily obtain the accessibility data such as places which can be reached with wheelchairs, etc. Openstreetmap data are often enriched by associations which use Openstreetmap data and contribute to add spatial information.
 For this purpose, the use case will consider the collaboration with municipalities to enrich Openstreetmap data with information on accessibility by people with reduced mobility.
-Current Status of There are associations (e.g. Wheelmap) or transport authorities (e.g. Baden the Market Wurttemberg) that contribute to the OpenStreetMap project.
-Actors' needs People with limited spending power may not afford the cost of a private car, have • tendency to be keen on cycling and other alternatives to car transport and, for those living in remote areas or who need to travel to work at unsocial hours when public transport is limited or non-existent, there is a strong need to access reliable transport information on alternative transport modes and low-cost transport solution.
+Current Status of the Market There are associations (e.g. Wheelmap) or transport authorities (e.g. Baden Wurttemberg) that contribute to the OpenStreetMap project.
+Actors' needs People with limited spending power may not afford the cost of a private car, have tendency to be keen on cycling and other alternatives to car transport and, for those living in remote areas or who need to travel to work at unsocial hours when public transport is limited or non-existent, there is a strong need to access reliable transport information on alternative transport modes and low-cost transport solution.
 Elderly population may have increasing physical problems and cognitive impairments that imply the need for secure transport options and easy access to information (timetables and destinations).
 For people with physical impairment it is very important to know whether they can access a place or not (i.e. with a wheelchair).
 Women and gender related aspects: accessibility of transport options is a key factor when carrying small children.
-Need to have information on safety and need to avoid harassment when travelling. • For people living in remote areas, due to poor infrequent public transport services, mobility is mostly satisfied by cars and consequent need to have access to traffic information.
-Gap Limited integration of alternative transport options (such as car sharing) with public transport information Limited information on accessibility of the different transport option and poor • update of such information.
+Need to have information on safety and need to avoid harassment when travelling.
+For people living in remote areas, due to poor infrequent public transport services, mobility is mostly satisfied by cars and consequent need to have access to traffic information.
+Gap Limited integration of alternative transport options (such as car sharing) with public transport information Limited information on accessibility of the different transport option and poor update of such information.
 Difficult understanding of transport information for some users' categories, due to physical problems (visual impairment) or due to language barriers.
 Lack of information on safety plans to ensure safe trips.
-How the future The future Transport Cloud could help to easily access different types of data such transport Cloud as the Openstreetmap data but also spatial information that are added to may fill the gap Openstreetmap but available in other websites.
+How the future transport Cloud may fill the gap The future Transport Cloud could help to easily access different types of data such as the Openstreetmap data but also spatial information that are added to Openstreetmap but available in other websites.
 More specifically, the Transport Cloud can help to discover the datasets, to combine them and to perform data analysis.

-• The future Transport Cloud service offering could provide users the possibility to rate travel options according to their inclusivity, accessibility, safety, etc. so that companies can include this information in their dashboards.
+The future Transport Cloud service offering could provide users the possibility to rate travel options according to their inclusivity, accessibility, safety, etc. so that companies can include this information in their dashboards.
+Evaluation of the innovations' acceptance and/or impact (scale) Satisfaction of vulnerable users of the information provided by platforms federated to the future Transport Cloud.